-5 In the Character Controls menu, select Bake (plot) > Bake (plot) To Rig.
-The Bake to Rig command creates a key at every frame at the base layer (or BaseAnimation layer) of the animation track, making edits difficult.
+5 From the Character Controls menu button, select Bake (Plot) > Bake (plot) To Control Rig.

+The Bake (plot) to Control Rig command creates a key at every frame at the base layer (or BaseAnimation layer) of the animation track, making edits difficult.
 (You can see these keyframes in the Transport controls if you select Pepe's wrist effector.)